X-Microsystems/xmicro-bus/README.md

 * [XMICRO-SERIAL](https://github.com/X-Microsystems/xmicro-serial): Dual RS232 and PS/2 Communications Card
 * [XMICRO-VDP](https://github.com/X-Microsystems/xmicro-vdp): Yamaha V9958 Video Card

-At this time, creating the specification is the top priority.
-Once this specification document is complete, all hardware projects will be updated to meet it.
-Work can then continue on other hardware and software projects.
+At this time, the hardware components are being overhauled as the specification is finalized.

 ![The XMICRO Family](Images/Family-1.jpg)
 ![](Images/System-1.jpg)